11.1. Local taxation – introduction

 11.4.
 Social contribution on net profit (“CSLL”)

 In addition to Corporate Income Tax (IRPJ) the Brazilian companies are subject to the payment of the social contribution on the net profit (“CSLL”).
-The current tax rate is 9%, with the exception of financial institutions that, due to Law No. 13,169/2015 and Constitutional Amendment No. 103/2019, in force as of September 1st, 2015, are subject to a CSLL rate of 20%.
+The current tax rate is 9%, with the exception of financial institutions that, due to Law No. 7.689/1988 and 13,169/2015, as well Constitutional Amendment No. 103/2019, are currently subject to a CSLL rate of 20%.

 CSLL is levied separately form the IRPJ given that the CSLL is paid to the Social Security and not to the Brazilian Federal Revenue, which collects the IRPJ.